Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: The cases and .

 \section{The cases $1<s_c<\frac{3}{2}$ and $s_c=\frac{1}{2}$.}

 In this section, we rule out the existence of almost periodic solutions as in Theorem \ref{TReduction} in the cases $1<s_c<3/2$ and $s_c=\frac{1}{2}$.
-We employ a space-localized Morawetz inequality as in the work of Bourgain \cite{Bourgain1999} on the radial energy-critical NLS.
+The proof is based on a space-localized Morawetz estimate as in the work of Bourgain \cite{Bourgain1999} on the radial energy-critical NLS.
 See also \cite{Grillakis2000,Tao2005}.

 \begin{lemma}[Morawetz inequality] Let $1<s_c<\frac{3}{2}$ and let $u$ be a solution to (\ref{NLS}) on the time interval $I$.
 Then for any $A \geq 1$ with $A |I|^{1/2} \geq \text{diam}(\Omega^c)$ we have